fantasticole/zyper/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To run, clone the repo and `yarn install` from inside of the `instazyper` directory.
+To run, clone the repo and `yarn install` from inside of the `zyper` directory.
 Once that is done, run `yarn start`.